The Bankrate promise

 - May not be suitable for certain kinds of residents, such as those with accessibility concerns or who want greater privacy

 Where are cohousing communities located?

-- Urban areas – City cohousing communities tend to attract a mix of young professionals with some multigenerational residents.
+- Urban areas: City cohousing communities tend to attract a mix of young professionals and multigenerational residents.
 They’re typically smaller in size and may be located within an apartment complex or townhome development.

-- Mixed-use spaces – In a mixed-use cohousing community, both homes and businesses, such as a shopping center or office, share space.
+- Mixed-use spaces: In a mixed-use cohousing community, both homes and businesses, such as shopping centers or offices, share space.
 The goal is for residents to be able to live and work within close proximity.

 If you’re considering living in a cohousing community, The Cohousing Association of the United States (CohoUS) can be a good place to start.
-CohoUS has a directory on its website of registered cohousing communities throughout the U.S. that can be sorted by state.
+It has a directory on its website of registered cohousing communities throughout the country that can be sorted by state.
 The organization also maintains a classifieds section of listings of homes for sale in cohousing communities.